socia-app/SociaCore/backend/README.md

 * Now you can open your browser and interact with these URLs:

-Frontend, built with Docker, with routes handled based on the path: http://localhost

 Backend, JSON based web API based on OpenAPI: http://localhost/api/

-Automatic interactive documentation with Swagger UI (from the OpenAPI backend): http://localhost/docs
+Automatic interactive documentation with Swagger UI: http://localhost/docs

 Adminer, database web administration: http://localhost:8080